GeoISPy/GeoISPy.github.io/_pages/about.md

 Personal website
 ======
-A second-year PhD student at the [School of Earth and Space Science and Technology](https://esst.whu.edu.cn/), [Wuhan University](https://www.whu.edu.cn/).
+A third-year PhD student at the [School of Earth and Space Science and Technology](https://esst.whu.edu.cn/), [Wuhan University](https://www.whu.edu.cn/).
 My major is Space Exploration and Information Processing Technology, and my research focuses on low-latitude ionosphere-thermosphere coupling.